ecosyste-ms/home/DEVELOPMENT.md

 # This will give you a webhook secret starting with whsec_
 # Add it to your .env.development file
 ```

+**Note:** The rake tasks (`rails stripe:create_prices`, etc.) don't require Stripe CLI - they use the Ruby gem directly.
+You only need the CLI for local webhook testing.

 **5. Test Card Numbers**